snaphy/snaphyBackend/common/plugins/email/readMe.md

 2. emailModel.send({from, to, subject, message}, callback) to send any message
 3. emailModel.TemplateName(from, to, subject, {}, callback) to send any templated message.

+NOTE: USing gmail sometime gmail prevent login for less secure apps.
+You need to re-enable [Turn On for less secure Apps](https://www.google.com/settings/u/2/security/lesssecureapps)